evaxwu/Tonality-Perception-MA-Thesis-R/data_cleaning.md

 Start
 </td>
 <td style="text-align:left;">
-At what age did they start playing an instrument
+At what age they started playing an instrument
 </td>
 </tr>
 <tr>